NLP-UMUTeam/GAFS/README.md

 These scripts contain the commands and configurations required to run the experiments end-to-end.

+### Environment

+The experiments were conducted using the following environment:

+- Python — 3.10
+- torch — 2.9.1
+- transformers — 4.57.3
+- scikit-learn — 1.7.2
+- tqdm — 4.67.1
+- pandas — 2.3.3
+- numpy — 2.2.6

+These libraries are required to run the scripts included in this repository.

 ## License

 This repository is released under the MIT License.